-If you need training in CPR for an OSHA-mandated job requirement or you just want to know how to keep your loved ones safe, the American Red Cross has world-class instructors to ensure you get training that sticks.
-With a convenient location in the heart of Westminster we offer you the flexibility and convenience to get the training you need and where you need it.
+We offer training in CPR for an OSHA-mandated job requirement or for knowing how to keep your personal loved ones safe.
+Instructors are certified by the American Red Cross and ensuring you get the most up to date life saving training techniques.
+This training is completed in house at our location, and the course offers same day certification.
 Red Cross CPR Certification classes are valid for 2 years.
 We also offer refresher courses when needed.
 Training and certification given by the American Heart Association.

 Why should you be CPR Certified?

 - CPR certification is a requirement for all health care professionals.